 The Supreme Court is assessing the constitutional validity of the Forest Rights Act 2006.

-In 2008, Wildlife First and a series of other environmental organisations moved the Supreme Court to assess the constitutional validity of the Forest Rights Act (Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006).
-They argue that the Act has led to deforestation and encrochment upon forest land.
+In 2008, Wildlife First, the Wildlife Trust of India and other conservationists moved the Supreme Court to assess the constitutional validity of the Forest Rights Act (Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006).
+They argue that the Act has led to deforestation and encroachment upon forest land.

-One of the petitioners' main prayers was to seek the recovery of forest land enroched upon by individuals who had their claims to land under the Forest Rights Act rejected.
+One of the petitioners' main prayers was to seek the recovery of forest land encroached upon by individuals who had their claims to land under the Forest Rights Act rejected.

 In 2014, the petitioners filed an interlocutory application, requesting the Court to order States to evict illegal forest dwellers.